EMH-Mark-I/Chicago95-Custom-XFCE4/INSTALL.md

 Finished!

 #### Installation steps for non-compositing desktop environments:
+This version of the theme is cross compatible with compositing and non-compositing environments!
+You can use it to disable GNOME Client Side Decorations while retaining compositing effects if you desire.

 Step 1: Create ".themes" and ".icons" directories  in your user directory "/home/$USER/" if they don't already exist.
 (Note: You may have to enable "view hidden folders" in the file manager to see ".themes" and ".icons" after creating them.)